harshthegoose/Bellabeat-Case-Study/README.md

->This chart suggested that 12 people in the dataset do not meet WHO expectations for walking and 17 people meet with WHO recommendation.
+>This chart suggested that 12 people in the dataset do not meet WHO expectations for walking and 17 people meet WHO recommendations.
 Only 6 people were able to exceed recommendations.